 Leave the pan on the stove after cooking in order to retain the heat as it's easy to shape when the khoya is warm.

 Incase your khoya starts to crack open while shaping, reheat the pan for few mins to warm up the khoya.
+If the khoya starts to dry out, u may sprinkle water and give it a quick stir on low flame to bring it back to the consistency required.

 Adding milk results in a smooth dough like consistency to avoid any cracks when shaping the sweet.